AdityaSavara/MSRESOLVE_Workshop/README.txt

    For this example we are going to include ethanol, again, but this time we are going to include the tuning corrected version.
    Let's take the following steps to get prepared.
      (a) Copy ConvertedSpectra1.tsv from the JDXConverter directory and place it in this one.
      (b) MSRESOLVE capitalization must be exact.
-Let's check to make sure the capitalization of the molecule names in our referencePatternsFile matches this external pattern, for the molecules that are in both files and will be used for tuning calibration:
+Let's check to make sure the capitalization of the molecule names in our referencePatternsFile matches this external pattern, for the molecules that are in both files and will be used for tuning calibration.
+For our case, we will use all lowercase IUPAC naming.
-             ConvertedSpectra1                ExtractedReferencePattern
-             ethyne                           Acetylene
-             ethene                           Ethylene
-             ethane                           Ethane
-        We see that the names used and capitaliation are different in ConvertedSpectra1.tsv.
-Let's change ExtractedReferencePattern to be the best practices naming and capitalization.

     Now we have everything ready and just need to change our input file according to the requirements noted above!
      (1) populate our dataToAnalyzeFileName -- This is already done.
      (2) populate our referencePatternsFileNamesList -- This is already done